reliable online shopping

 When entering credit card details, make sure the vendor address is protected with SSL (see above).
 If this is the case, the address on the credit card data entry screen will begin with “HTTPS.”

 Using secure passwords that do not include personal details including the user’s name or date of birth.
-Another choice is to use a “pass expression,” such as “I shop 4 nice a buy!!”
+Another choice is to use a “pass expression,” such as “I shop 4 nice a buy!!”.
 These are difficult to crack since they do not include terms from a dictionary and have a mixture of upper, lower, and special characters.
 These passwords can be unique to a website and are simple to remember.

 The majority of large online businesses are coming up with new ways to make fraud more difficult.
 Criminals, on the other hand, are actively adapting to these changes by devising new ways to game the system.
 Even though online retailers make efforts to protect customer information, maintaining the lead is a constant fight.
-To secure a consumer’s identity and finances, it’s a good idea to stay up to date with the latest technologies and scams.
+To secure a consumer’s identity and finances.
+It’s a good idea to stay up to date with the latest technologies and scams.

 Product delivery is another major problem when shopping online.
 Most businesses have shipping protection in the event that a product is lost or damaged during transit.
 Some shipping companies may provide refunds or compensation for damage, but this is entirely at their discretion.